 How do Retirement Trusts work?
 Well, besides naming YOUR potential beneficiaries for decades, you can name YOUR Trustees, as well as Special Trustees and Trust Protectors (if you want extra protection) to run that trust.
 All of these key persons are likely needed to ensure that the trust runs properly for years to come.
 You can also designate exactly how conservative or liberal the distributions from your Retirement Trust should or needs to be, for the benefit of your heirs.
 In reality, Retirement Trusts are more complex than what is outlined here, but more in-depth details are beyond the scope of this section.

 If you would like to find out more about setting up a Retirement Trust for the benefit of your family,

-please contact our office and schedule a free initial consultation.
+please contact our office and schedule an initial consultation.